AbsoluteStratos/HKCloudServers/README.md

 Taking Hollow Knight to cloud compute.

 > [!CAUTION]
 > Cloud compute costs real world money.
-The tutorials here try to use free tiers that can essentially be ran 24/7 at no cost.
+The tutorials here try to use free tiers that can essentially be ran 24/7 for typically just a few bucks a month.
 > However, sloppy administration of compute resources can and will lead to real world charges.
 Thar be dragons.

 ![Hollow Knight Cloud Servers Schematic](HKCloudServerDiagram.jpg)